 Cozumel is the perfect place to dive and swim with sea turtles, and even join in to help protect a couple of the local marine turtle species.
-Here’s your full guide to sea turtles in Cozumel, MX.
+Here’s your full guide to encountering everyone’s favorite marine creature.

-Cozumel Mexico is home to three of the seven remaining species of sea turtles, including the loggerhead turtle, the hawksbill, and the green sea turtle.
-Scuba divers in Cozumel will most commonly encounter hawksbill turtles of various sizes, followed by green turtles, and then a handful of resident loggerheads.
-Non-diving visitors can swim with Cozumel sea turtles at one of our many snorkeling spots.
-Cozumel also has authorized volunteer programs to help protect green turtle and loggerhead turtle nests and baby hatchlings.
+Cozumel, Mexico is home to three of the seven remaining species of sea turtles, including the loggerhead turtle, the hawksbill, and the green sea turtle.
+Scuba divers will most commonly encounter hawksbill turtles, followed by green turtles, and then a handful of resident loggerheads.
+Non-divers can swim with sea turtles at one of our many snorkeling spots.
+Cozumel also has authorized volunteer programs to help turtle nests and baby hatchlings.

 If you’re a turtle fan, Cozumel is a great place to visit.
-While there are no guarantees with wildlife, it is quite common to encounter sea turtles when diving in Cozumel.
+While there are no guarantees with wildlife, it is quite common to encounter sea turtles when diving in the marine park dive sites.

-You will certainly interact with sea turtles if you join one of Cozumel’s official turtle nesting and hatching experiences in the summer months.
+You will certainly interact with sea turtles if you join one of the official turtle nesting and hatching experiences in the summer months.

 Existing Sea Turtles Found in Mexico

 There have been eight kinds of sea turtles in existence on Earth.

 One ancient variety, the ‘Archelon”, was very large (up to 13-15 feet/4+ meters in length).
 But the archelon is truly a dinosaur, dating back to the Cretaceous period, and has been extinct for many millions of years.